 My house was one of those and my mother had a beautiful and powerful Osterizer® that his sister had sent him from the US.
 I do not remember very well when, many years ago, was the brand I chose to formed part of the equipment in my kitchen, if I remember correctly, I think it was part of my wedding list.
 Years later, Termomix® came to my house, and what had hitherto been a wonder with which we had developed many recipes I was relegated by the powerful combination of mixer, timer and temperature provided by the appliance Wortek.

 It was then my faithful Osterizer® was replaced and relegated to the back of a closet.
 In that dark corner for years has remained yellowing over the years and only used in exceptional cases and stakeholders where your mini-cup provided a utility not provided by the Termomix®.

-The arrival of his new successor and hot days we've had in Madrid I have been chosen to prepare the first gazpacho season with this fabulous old appliance and so recoder wanderings.
-To test it conscientiously, and unlike the process I follow with gazpacho with Termomix® in which then pass through a food mill to remove skins and seeds, I decided to add the unpeeled tomatoes that were ice cold faster.
+The arrival of his new successor and hot days we had in Madrid I have been chosen to prepare the first gazpacho season with this fabulous old appliance and so recoder gaits.
+To test it conscientiously, and unlike the process I follow with gazpacho with Termomix® in which then pass through a food mill to remove skins and seeds, I decided to add unpeeled tomatoes that were ice cold faster.
 The result has been dramatic, up to two glasses of gazpacho and texture achieved is excellent, no ice or skins or seeds or anything overshadow the sweet creaminess of smooth gazpacho that I encourage you to prepare.
-It is amazing how this device moves and grinds the ingredients into the glass, the engine power of 600 watts and its stainless steel blades have achieved a fabulous result.
+It is amazing how this device moves and crushes the ingredients into the glass, the engine power of 600 watts and its stainless steel blades have achieved a fabulous result.

-Here are the step by step recipe.
+Here you have the step by step recipe.